Rule of Thirds: The Definitive Guide & Examples

 Visit What is the Rule of Thirds in Design?
 A Complete Guide by Camren Browne for further insights.

 The rule of thirds is a fundamental composition principle in design and photography.
 It improves visual balance and interaction in a layout.
-When designers divide the image into a grid of three horizontal and three vertical segments, they place important elements along these lines or at their intersections.
+When designers divide the image into a grid—of three horizontal and three vertical segments—they put important elements along these lines or at their intersections.
 This technique encourages a more natural movement of the eye through the artwork.
-It enhances aesthetic appeal and makes the composition more dynamic and balanced.
+What’s more, it gives its aesthetic appeal a boost and makes the composition more dynamic and balanced.

 Take our Visual Design: The Ultimate Guide course.

-The rule of thirds and the golden ratio both guide the arrangement of elements in a design, but they do so in different ways.
+The rule of thirds and the golden ratio both guide the arrangement of elements in a design—but they do it in different ways.
 The rule of thirds divides the design space into nine equal parts with two horizontal and two vertical lines.
-To place key elements at the intersections or along these lines creates balance and directs the viewer's eye.
+To stick key elements at the intersections or along these lines creates balance and directs the viewer's eye.

-The golden ratio, on the other hand, involves a more complex mathematical relationship of 1:1.618.
-It suggests a division of space that is asymmetrical yet naturally pleasing to the eye.
-When designers use the golden ratio, they often create a focal point that aligns with this ratio.
-That leads to a sense of aesthetic harmony that feels organic.
+The golden ratio, though, involves a more complex mathematical relationship of 1:1.618.
+It suggests a division of space that’s asymmetrical yet naturally pleasing to the eye.
+When designers use the golden ratio, they often make a focal point that runs in line with this ratio.
+That leads to a sense of aesthetic harmony, one that feels organic.

-Although both principles aim to enhance visual interest and harmony, many professionals see the golden ratio as more flexible due to its adaptability to different scales and its prevalence in nature.
-The rule of thirds is a kind of simplification of the golden ratio, which makes it easier to apply but sometimes less dynamic.
+Although both principles aim to enhance visual interest and harmony, many professionals see the golden ratio as being more flexible.
+That’s due to its adaptability to different scales and its prevalence in nature.
+The rule of thirds is a kind of simplification of the golden ratio.
+It makes it easier to apply—but sometimes less dynamic.

-Designers can choose between these principles based on their specific goals and the context of the project.
-Both methods help structure content in a way that is visually appealing and easy to navigate.
+Designers can choose between these principles based on their specific goals and the project’s context.
+Both methods help structure content in a way that's visually appealing and easy to navigate.

 Watch as UX Strategist and Consultant, William Hudson explains the golden ratio: